N-Pierro/aws-boorcamp-cruddur-2023/journal/week4.md

 # Distributed Tracing

+## Honeycomb

+When creating a new dateset in honeycomb it will provide all this  installation instructions Add the following lines to the requirements.txt file [requirements.txt file](/backend-flask/services/requirements.txt)

 A third-pary tool that serve this purpose is honeycomb.
 - Install create a honeycomb account
 - Log into honeycomb